mrjohnmorrow/mrjohnmorrow.github.io/_posts/2015-11-16-different-interview.markdown

 categories:
 ---

-When people talk about work, they often use language like "that sounds like a good job", as if the job was something that existed on its own, without someone working it.
+When people talk about work, they often use language like "that sounds like a good job", without mentioning for whom, as if the job was something that existed on its own, without someone working it.
 What makes a job good is that it is a good *fit*, a match of employer and employee.
 This is something that is lost not only in language, but in the job interview as well.
 At the very least, an interview should:

 * Allow the company to ascertain if the applicant would be successful at the job in question
 * Allow the applicant to learn about what it would be like to work at the company